Stuart Fairchild

-Stuart Alexander Fairchild (born March 17, 1996) is a Taiwanese-American professional baseball outfielder for the Cincinnati Reds of Major League Baseball (MLB).
+Stuart Alexander Fairchild (born March 17, 1996) is an American professional baseball outfielder who is a free agent.
 He played college baseball at Wake Forest University.
 Fairchild was drafted by the Cincinnati Reds in the second round of the 2017 MLB draft.
 He made his MLB debut with the Arizona Diamondbacks in 2021.
-He has also played for the Seattle Mariners and San Francisco Giants.
+He has also played in Major League Baseball (MLB) for the Seattle Mariners, San Francisco Giants, Cincinnati Reds, and Atlanta Braves.

 Amateur career

 Fairchild attended Seattle Preparatory School in the Capitol Hill district of Seattle, Washington, and played for the school's baseball team.
 The Seattle Times named him to their All-Area Team in 2014.
 In 2012 and 2013 he was named All-Metro Teams by The Seattle Times, and in 2013 and 2014 he was an All-State selection by the Washington State Baseball Coaches Association.

 He enrolled at Wake Forest University, and played college baseball for the Wake Forest Demon Deacons.
 In 2016, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 In 2017, his junior year, he slashed .360/.439/.636 with 17 home runs and 67 RBIs in 63 games.
 In his college career he was a three-time All-ACC pick and All-American, and batted .334/.424/.541 in 176 starts with 53 doubles, four triples, 27 home runs, 155 RBIs, and 230 hits, and was 47-of-57 in stolen-base attempts.